 Healthcare scientists often lead research and innovation, in support of the best possible patient care.
 In analytical toxicology, you’re involved in research such as developing methods to detect and identify novel drugs of abuse.

-	In February 2017, there were approximately 5,616 clinical scientists registered with the Health and Care Professions Council
+In November 2018, there were 6,123 clinical scientists registered with the Health and Care Professions Council

 Finding and applying for jobs

 When you’re looking for job or apprenticeship vacancies, there are a number of sources you can use, depending on the type of work you’re seeking.

 Check vacancies carefully to be sure you can meet the requirements of the person specification before applying and to find out what the application process is.
 You may need to apply online or send a CV for example.

 Key sources relevant to vacancies in the health sector:

 - Vacancies in organisations delivering NHS healthcare (including some vacancies with Public Health England) can be found on the NHS Jobs website